Note: these steps are only required for Feed Bot sheets (sheets created before August 26, 2019).

 Navigate back to the Google Sheet and review the Balance History sheet to make sure the Account ID populated for the accounts.

-(Optional) use the Tiller Labs "Repair Balance History" workflow to get the Account IDs filled in for your historical transactions.
+(Optional) use the Tiller Community Solutions add-on "Repair Balance History" workflow to get the Account IDs filled in for your historical transactions.
 If you prefer not to use this workflow proceed to step 9.

 Unhide the Index column if you don't see it in your Balance History sheet.